Pamela O. Long

 Pamela O. Long (born 1943) is an independent American historian specializing in late medieval and Renaissance history and the history of science and technology.

+In 1979-80, she was a Fulbright grantee in Italy.
 In 2007, she was chosen as a Guggenheim Fellow and in 2014, she was made a MacArthur Fellow.

 Long graduated from the University of Maryland, College Park, and from Catholic University of America.